bryanluwz/NTU-FYP-Chatbot/README.md

 #### Docker Desktop (Windows)

-When you download Docker Desktop, WSL2 is automatically installed.
+When you download Docker Desktop, WSL2 is automatically installed (or maybe need specified idk).
 You can check if you have WSL2 by running `wsl -l -v`.
 If you see `docker-desktop-data` and `docker-desktop` in the list, then you have WSL2 installed.
 See [WSL2 / Linux](#wsl2--linux) for further instructions.

 If WSL2 is not installed, then you can follow the following instructions: